 Finally, we get to the good stuff.
 Let’s make the resizing happen automatically.

-View the recorded macro code within the Visual Basic Editor (Developer -> Visual Basic Editor)
+View the recorded macro code within the Visual Basic Editor by clicking Developer > Visual Basic Editor, or press Alt + F11.

 Sub Macro3() ' ' Macro3 Macro ' ' Range("A1:I15").Select ActiveWindow.Zoom = True Range("A1").Select End Sub

-Copy that code, and insert it into the Workbook Open event for ThisWorkbook
+Copy that code, and insert it into the Workbook Open event for the ThisWorkbook module

 Delete the recorded macro and the button, as we no longer need them.

-Save the file as a macro-enabled workbook, the close it.
+Save the file as a macro-enabled workbook, then close it.

 But, if you're still struggling you should: